excellent display piece, fruit bowl, or other

 made by Zach LaPerriere

-Story: Last February I cut two massive standing-dead alder about a mile up a wild river valley about five miles from my home and shop.
+Story: In February of 2017 I cut two massive standing-dead alder about a mile up a wild river valley about five miles from my home and shop.
 The official oldest alder in the world is recorded in Washington at 100 years old.
 The two alder I cut were at least 120 and 130 years old.
 Alaska is full of secrets!

 After cutting and prepping the bowl stock, my family and I took three days to sled out material in 2-3 feet of snow.
 We followed frozen creeks and bear trails in a magical winter wonderland.
 It was our best snow in seven years, and I'm still grateful everything worked out just right, from getting my USFS permit to the weather so graciously cooperating with our effort.

 You can watch a video of our alder salvage effort here: